-4.1 Quantification of Individual Identifying Information and Predictability information of the genotypes:

-To quantify the individual identifying information, we use surprisal, measured in terms of selfwhere V_k is the RV that represents the kth eQTL genotype and g ($g \in \{0,1,2\}$) is a specific genotype for G, p(G = g) is the probability (frequency) of the genotype in the sample set and ICI denotes the individual identifying information.
-Assessing this relation, the genotypes that have low frequencies have high identifying information, as expected.
-Given multiple eQTL genotypes, assuming that they are independent, the total individual identifying information is simply summation of those:
+4.1 Quantification of Individual Characterizing Information and Predictability where V_k is the RV that represents the kth eQTL genotype and g ($g \in \{0,1,2\}$) is a specific genotype for G, p(G = g) is the probability (frequency) of the genotype in the sample set and ICI denotes the individual characterizing information.
+Assessing this relation, the genotypes that have low frequencies have high characterizing information, as expected.
+Given multiple eQTL genotypes, assuming that they are independent, the total individual characterizing information is simply summation of those: